 David Harbers' sundials use a wide range of styles and materials including stone, slate, glass, resin and perspex as well as a variety of metals — notably bronze, brass, copper and stainless steel.Download Exterior brochureScroll for more

 - Globe Sundial (stainless steel): This 16th Century design can be a sun or moon dial.
 The hinged crescent is moved until the shadow is directly underneath, and the time read against the hours engraved or etched onto the surface of the globe.
 Diameters available: 50cm, 70cm.

 - HMS Victory: A horizontal sundial that features copper recovered from the original hull of HMS Victory, authenticated by the Royal Navy.
 Engraved on the dial are the key events of the Battle of Trafalgar including Nelson's famous signal: England expects every man to do his duty.
 Diameter 55cm.

 - Atlas: A bronze cast of Atlas supporting a simple personalized brass armillary sphere.
 Atlas height: 57cm; sphere diameter: 70cm.

 - Light Sorceress: Each figure is individually designed and sculpted from verdigris copper.
 Depending on the orientation and location, the Light Sorceress can either hold a glass vertical dial or a mirror disc etched with a poem.
 Height 158cm, glass diameter 60cm.

-- Horizontal Dial: Available in brass, bronze, stainless steel or stone, the classical horizontal dial can be made to any size and enhanced with a wide range of options for personalisation.
+- Horizontal Sundial: Available in brass, bronze, stainless steel or stone, the classical horizontal dial can be made to any size and enhanced with a wide range of options for personalisation.